webblcw23/RangersAPP-AKS/README.md

 # 📝 Football Results App – AKS with Automated Deployment Pipeline
 ⚙️ Overview
-Building upon my previous Rangers App using a multi environment Web App project, this project automates the end-to-end deployment of the Rangers App using Azure DevOps, Docker, Terraform, and now...
+Building upon my previous Football Results App using a multi environment Web App project, this project automates the end-to-end deployment of the Football Results App using Azure DevOps, Docker, Terraform, and now...
 AKS.
 It scrapes match results, builds a containerized app, pushes it to Azure Container Registry, and deploys it to a production-grade AKS cluster.

-I created this AKS-based version of RangersApp to deepen my understanding of container orchestration, Terraform lifecycle management, and secure CI/CD deployment on Kubernetes.
+I created this AKS-based version of Football Results App to deepen my understanding of container orchestration, Terraform lifecycle management, and secure CI/CD deployment on Kubernetes.
 It builds on my Web App project by introducing production-grade AKS infrastructure and declarative manifest application.

 <img width="843" height="526" alt="Rangers-AKS drawio" src="https://github.com/user-attachments/assets/426bc55f-258a-4c50-b7a7-2ad41f7fd62f" />